Payment Systems

 • Modern innovation is focusing on faster, 24/7 settlement systems and blockchain integration.

-Payment systems generally rely on a few core models: **1.
-Real-Time Gross Settlement (RTGS)**: These systems process transactions individually and immediately.
-Settlement is "gross" (transaction by transaction) rather than "netted" (batched). * **Examples**: Fedwire (US), TARGET2 (Europe), BOJ-NET (Japan). * **Use Case**: High-value, time-critical interbank payments.
-This is how banks settle large trading obligations. **2.
-Deferred Net Settlement (DNS)**: These systems accumulate transactions over a period and settle the net difference between parties at the end of a cycle. * **Examples**: CHIPS (US private sector), ACH (US retail), BACS (UK). * **Use Case**: High-volume, lower-value payments where efficiency is more important than immediate finality. **3.
-Hybrid Systems**: Some systems combine elements of both, offering frequent netting cycles to approximate real-time settlement while saving on liquidity needs. **4.
-Messaging Systems (SWIFT)**: It is important to distinguish between the *settlement* system and the *messaging* system. **SWIFT** (Society for Worldwide Interbank Financial Telecommunication) is a messaging network.
-It sends the *instructions* to move money (e.g., "Bank A, please pay Bank B"), but it does not move the funds itself.
-The actual movement happens through correspondent banking relationships and national payment systems.
+Payment systems generally rely on a few core models for clearing and settlement, each designed for different types of transactions, risk profiles, and liquidity requirements.
+1. Real-Time Gross Settlement (RTGS): These systems process transactions individually and immediately upon receipt.
+Settlement is "gross" (transaction by transaction) rather than "netted" (batched).
+This means that once a payment is accepted by the system, it is final, irrevocable, and settles in central bank money. * Examples: Fedwire (US), TARGET2 (Europe), BOJ-NET (Japan). * Use Case: High-value, time-critical interbank payments and the settlement of large financial market obligations.
+This is the gold standard because it offers immediate finality and completely eliminates interbank settlement risk.
+2. Deferred Net Settlement (DNS): These systems accumulate transactions over a period (usually a business day) and settle only the net difference between parties at the end of a cycle.
+This significantly reduces the amount of liquidity banks need to hold, as they only settle the "gap" rather than every individual transaction. * Examples: CHIPS (US private sector), ACH (US retail), BACS (UK). * Use Case: High-volume, lower-value payments where efficiency and cost-effectiveness are more important than immediate finality.
+3. Messaging vs. Settlement: It is important to distinguish between the settlement system (which moves the actual money) and the messaging system (which sends the instructions).
+SWIFT (Society for Worldwide Interbank Financial Telecommunication) is a global messaging network.
+It sends the secure instructions to move money (e.g., "Bank A, please pay Bank B $10 million"), but it does not move the funds itself.
+The actual movement happens through correspondent banking relationships or national settlement systems like Fedwire.

 Major Global Payment Systems